CarpenterT/Cen3031GroupProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend Server

+Cd into backend/src, run `go build`, then run the executable.
+The backend server will be live.
+It listens on port 8080.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.